Floods in Singapore: Sunday, 27 February 2022

-Prolonged heavy rain over many areas of Singapore on Sunday afternoon has resulted in the occurrence of flash floods in areas such as the junction of Ubi Avenue 3, Eunos Link and the Pan Island Expressway (PIE) slip road entrance and exit at Bedok North Avenue 3.
+Prolonged heavy rain over many areas of Singapore on Sunday afternoon has resulted in the occurrence of flash floods in areas such as the junction of Ubi Avenue 3, Eunos Link and the `Pan Island Expressway (PIE) slip road entrance and exit at Bedok North Avenue 3.
 The heaviest rainfall of 141.8mm was recorded at Kim Chuan Road rainfall station between 11.35am and 2.55pm.

+2025

+Sunday, 20 April 2025

+On 20 April 2025, heavy rain in many areas of Singapore on Sunday afternoon resulted in the occurrence of flash floods in 4 areas: Kings Road, Bukit Timah Road, Coronation Walk and the junction of Stevens Road and Balmoral Road between 5 pm and 6 pm.
+The heaviest rainfall of 113.2mm was recorded in central Singapore from 4.15 pm to 6.25 pm.